cypherpunk-academy/2064/en/040_2064_Fortunato.md

 Lasse and Sigur leaned towards him, but could not see anything.

 Fortunato: "Remember the sweet girls at the entrance to your conference?
-The ones who hang your day pass every morning, say something nice and give you a kiss of welcome?
+The ones who hand out your day pass every morning, say something friendly and give you a kiss of welcome?
 Super cute, huh?
 These are my girls.
 And they're super smart.
-They take one of these leaves, wipe it somewhere against clothing or hair and then register the corresponding QR code.
+They take one of these leaves, wipe it somewhere against clothing or hair, and then register the corresponding QR code.
 And you can track where you're going.
 Hair's the best.
 You don't leave them at the dressing room or change them at some point.